ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 has to ensure the integrity of the bootloader (Target Environment B).
 There are
 potentially multiple kernels to boot, and the decision is up to the bootloader.
 Only a bootloader with intact integrity will make an appropriate decision.
-Therefore, the relevant Claims have to be measured securely.
+Therefore, the Claims relating to the integrity of the bootloader have to be measured securely.
 At this stage of the boot-cycle of the device, the Claims collected typically cannot be composed into Evidence.